alexmwalker/view3d/README.md

     </div>
 ```

 At their simplest, all books should render square and flat with a simple shadow.
-The `.book` class is the frame.
+The `.book` class is the frame to splace into your layout.
 The `.cover` class works to mask the IMG down to the front only.
+We *could* use `clip: rect` here, but this ensures older and less sophisticated devices get a clean result.

 Three sizes are available `.size-small`, `.size-mid` and `.size-large`.
 These dimensions are set in the SASS variables.
 ```css